 Applicants should be prepared to provide the date of the marriage and the correct spelling of the officiant’s name, as well as his/her business address and phone number.
 The applicants should also know the county name and municipality (city, village or town) where the ceremony will take place.

 The license fee is $75.00.
-These fees are payable by check, money order, credit card (Mastercard, American Express or Discover) or cash on the date of the application.
+These fees are payable by check, money order, credit card (Mastercard, Discover, American Express and some Visa) or cash on the date of the application.
 No refunds are given.
 Fees may vary from County to County.